kimtth/awesome-azure-openai-llm/README.md

   1. A question is not semantically similar to its answers.
 Cosine similarity may favor semantically similar texts that do not contain the answer.
   1. Semantic similarity gets diluted if the document is too long.
 Cosine similarity may favor short documents with only the relevant information.
   1. The information needs to be contained in one or a few documents.
 Information that requires aggregations by scanning the whole data.

+- [Seven Failure Points When Engineering a Retrieval Augmented Generation System](https://arxiv.org/abs/2401.05856): 1.
+Missing Content, 2.
+Missed the Top Ranked Documents, 3.
+Not in Context, 4.
+Not Extracted, 5.
+Wrong Format, 6.
+Incorrect Specificity, 7.
+Lack of Thorough Testing [11 Jan 2024]

 ### **LlamaIndex**